-12 Surprising Things Meghan Markle Won’t Be Allowed to Do When She Becomes a Royal
+13 Royal Rules Meghan Markle Will Have to Follow

 When Markle marries Prince Harry, she will obtain her U.K. citizenship, but that doesn't mean that she will be able to participate in the same rights that other U.K. citizens can.
 Though it isn't outlawed, an official site for the U.K. parliament claims that it is "unconstitutional" for the Monarch to vote and that many Royal Family members also don't participate in elections out of "convention."

-“Although not prohibited by law, it is considered unconstitutional for the Monarch to vote in an election,” the site said.
+"Although not prohibited by law, it is considered unconstitutional for the Monarch to vote in an election," the site states.

 Photo:

-Wear Colored Nail Polish
+No Colored Nail Polish

 Take a look at Markle's hands in the recent months, and you'll notice that she's already started following this rule.
 According to sources for OK! magazine, Royal Family members are prohibited from wearing dark and colored nail polish, meaning that they stick with skin-tone shades.
 Both the Queen and Kate Middleton are a fan of Essie's $9 peachy colors, so we're predicting Markle will also be a big customer of the brand.